 This morning, we set out for the south and head to Gamzigrad.
 Here, at a place named Felix Romuliana, Emperor Galerius built himself a retirement villa, much like that of his mentor Diocletian at Split.
 Set in rolling countryside, a huge walled enclosure once contained this majestic country villa, but its ruins now are just as impressive.
 Nearby is the specially built funeral pyre where Galerius was cremated.
 We drive to the town of Nis, claimed to be one of the oldest cities in the Balkans and the gateway between the East and West.

 Constantine the Great was born at Nis and, interestingly, sections of the walls from this era remain.
 This city also boasts a great archaeology museum, which we will explore before departing.
-Later, we stop at Krusevac.
-Here, the hero Prince Lazar, last of the great Medieval monarchs, had his capital and he commissioned a Byzantine-style brick church.
+Later, we return to Belgrade

 Today we transfer to the airport and catch our return ight back to the UK, where we bid farewell to marvellous Serbia.

 - Local Travel - Private a/c coach

 - Meals - Most meals included with wine at dinner

 - Entries & Tips - Entry to all sites in programme; tips included

 - Field Notes

 For full information about Passport validity and Visa requirements as well as Health and Vaccination information please click here.